mcreel/SNM/examples/JD/SimulationEstimation/README.md

 end
 ```

-The results are in the *.svg files.
+The results are in the .svg files.
 For example, for the parameter kappa, the marginal posterior is
-For the third parameter, the true value is 0.2 (see above).
-The density plot of the posterior is
+is in the following figure, where you can see that the true value, from above, is inside the 90% confidence interval.
 ![kappa](https://github.com/mcreel/SNM/blob/master/examples/JD/SimulationEstimation/kappa.svg)